TLHSIEH0610/Anim-App/CHILDBOOK_SETUP.md

 # 📚 Children's Book Creator Setup Guide

-This guide walks through the modern AnimApp stack where stories come from database-backed templates (no external LLM service required) and illustrations are produced by ComfyUI.
+This guide walks through the modern AnimApp stack where books are 100% template-driven (no external LLM or custom-story mode) and illustrations are produced by ComfyUI.

 ## 🏗️ Architecture Overview